MattShannon/hts-demo-en-US-cmudict-aridity/README.rst

   which use the ``cmudict`` phoneme set
 - if USEUTT is 1, process the text data into festival utterance files using one of the festival voices which use the ``cmudict`` phoneme set
+- optionally apply energy normalization to the audio data, for example using the ``sv56demo`` tool included in the collection of
+  `ITU G.191 software tools <http://www.itu.int/rec/T-REC-G.191-201003-I/en>`_.
+  Synthesized waveforms may momentarily have signal values outside the range encountered in the training corpus.
+  Care should therefore be taken to ensure that the training waveforms have sufficient headroom that a non-pathological synthesized voice is unlikely to clip (e.g. by passing ``-lev -24`` to ``sv56demo``).
 - process the audio data into the raw 48 kHz 16-bit format required (e.g. using sox followed by SPTK's ``wav2raw`` command)
 - change the list of training corpus utterance ids in ``data/corpus-train.lst``